Fiserv/universal-commerce/recipes/InApp_Payments.md

 2. Consumer can select in the Apple wallet with which card payment should be done.

-3. Encrypted Apple Pay payload details and payment details are provided and transferred via MAS (Mobile Application Server) to uCom system.
+3. Encrypted Apple Pay payload details and payment details are provided and transferred via MAS (Mobile Application Server) to Connected Commerce (uCom) system.

-4. During payment flow, encrypted DPAN (Not actual PAN number), expiry, holder name, card type, cvv, eci and necessary headers are coming into uCom via (Mobile -> MAS -> uCom).
+4. During payment flow, encrypted DPAN (Not actual PAN number), expiry, holder name, card type, cvv, eci and necessary headers are coming into Connected Commerce (uCom) via (Mobile -> MAS -> Connected Commerce (uCom)).

-5. uCom get decrypted data (DPAN, expiry, holder name, card type, cvv, eci, etc) from Fiserv’s Payeezy decryption service.
+5. Connected Commerce (uCom) get decrypted data (DPAN, expiry, holder name, card type, cvv, eci, etc) from Fiserv’s Payeezy decryption service.

-6. uCom sends DPAN, expiry, holder name, card type, cvv, eci and all necessary payment data to payment processor for payment processing.
+6. Connected Commerce (uCom) sends DPAN, expiry, holder name, card type, cvv, eci and all necessary payment data to payment processor for payment processing.

 # Payeezy Integration

-In order to process Apple Pay and Google Pay payments through uCom, a CSR a long with a Merchant Identifier are needed.
+In order to process Apple Pay and Google Pay payments through Connected Commerce (uCom), a CSR a long with a Merchant Identifier are needed.

 To get the Apple Certificate (CSR) you have to register an account with our Payeezy Developer portal.
 This is used for a different gateway (Payeezy), but you are just registering so you can create and save the certificate then add it your Apple developer account.